-The SAGCOT Centre LTD is funded by the Government of Tanzania, UK aid from the UK government, United States Agency for International Development (USAID), The World Bank and Royal Norwegian Embassy
+The SAGCOT Centre Ltd is funded by the Government of Tanzania, UK Aid; from the UK government, United States Agency for International Development (USAID), The World Bank and the Royal Norwegian Embassy.

 SAGCOT links the port of Dar es Salaam to Malawi, Zambia & the DRC, encompassing the regions of Dar es Salaam, Coast, Morogoro, Iringa, Mbeya, Ruvuma, Njombe, Rukwa & Katavi.